Tia Millman and John Madsen were looking forward to a private tour of Tunisia and Kenya organized by Experience It! Tours last summer.

 The correspondence doesn’t make it absolutely clear who initiated the cancellation, though.
 Was it Experience It!, acting on the orders of the client, or had Experience It! made the decision itself?

-I contacted the company to get some clarification.
+My advocacy team and I contacted the company to get some clarification.
 Unfortunately, the response was less than helpful, and came directly from the top:

 We appreciate your efforts to try and resolve misunderstandings between businesses and their clients.
 Finding the truth and helping people who have been cheated is a good cause.